 Many sections of the course are quite technical and you’ll be bootin up and down hills that will make you wonder why the hell you signed up.
 Take it one step at a time and never take your footing for granted.
 The course is steep and exposed.
 Dress accordingly.

 BEAVER FLAT 50 ACCOMMODATIONS

 Looking for a place to put up your legs before and after the race?
 Check out our friends at Days Inn Swift Current.
 They are providing a discounted room rate and free rooms for volunteers, yes, FREE ROOMS FOR VOLUNTEERS.
 Let us know if you are volunteering and need a place to stay, because Days Inn has you covered.

 Saskatchewan Landing Provincial Park will have a campground open on race weekend.
 The campground has approximately 100 self-register first-come-first-serve electric sites and a shower and bathroom facility that campers and all runners are welcome to use.
 The campground is located in the park approximately a 5 minute drive from the start/finish line.

-There are a couple Bed and Breakfasts in the area, including Rabbit Hill B&B and Teahouse, which is only about 30 kilometres from Saskatchewan Landing Provincial Park.
+There are a couple Bed and Breakfasts in the area, including Rabbit Hill B&B and Teahouse, which is only about 30 kilometers from Saskatchewan Landing Provincial Park.
 There are three different options for accommodations here.
 Give Eugene and Caroline a call to find out more information or book a room.